RogerIBN/RogerIBN/docs/DataScientist_Engineer_Developer-Roger-CV.md

 ## Education

-### Engineering Physics at Faculty of Engineering of the Universidad Autónoma de Yucatán
+### Engineering Physics at the Faculty of Engineering of the Universidad Autónoma de Yucatán

-August 2016 – May 2023 \[Mérida, Yucatán\]\
+August 2016 - May 2023 \[Mérida, Yucatán\]\
-I participated in a Texas A&M University and UADY cultural exchange event with native English speakers.
-I focused on taking data science, computing and machine learning electives, especially deep learning for images.
+I participated in a cultural exchange between Texas A&M University and UADY with native English speakers.
+I focused on taking electives in data science, computing, and machine learning, especially deep learning for images.

 ## Certificates